Missing Work Excuse Email and Letter Examples

 - Any other additional information required by the company if they have a formal policy to request sick time or leave from your job.

-What Not to Include in an Excuse or Leave of Absence Letter
+What Not to Include in an Excuse or Leave Request Letter